On utility maximization under convex portfolio constraints: Introduction and notation

-Among several authors who studied the existence of optimizers for non-smooth utility functions, we mention Bouchard, Touzi and Zeghal \cite{BouTouZeg04}, and we direct the reader to consult their references.
-The recent counterexample of Westray and Zheng \cite{WesZhe11} illustrates some of the counterintuitive phenomena non-smooth dual objectives can produce.
+Among several authors who studied the existence of optimizers for nonsmooth utility functions, we mention Bouchard, Touzi and Zeghal \cite{BouTouZeg04}, and we direct the reader to consult their references.
+The recent counterexample of Westray and Zheng~\cite{WesZhe11} illustrates some of the counterintuitive phenomena nonsmooth dual objectives can produce.